 Welcome Mystic!
 This beautiful Husky/Boxer mix came to the shelter with hardly any meat on her bones and was heartworm positive.
 With a little TLC, lots of food and plenty of crate rest, she is finally ready for adoption!

 Mystic weighs about 55lbs and shouldn’t get any larger than that since she is a young adult, just under 3 years old.
 It took her about a month to understand exactly how to be a dog – she spent her life tethered to a pickup truck before coming to Animal Control and she didn’t quite understand what dog toys were.
 Well, she’s figured it out now and her confidence has truly blossomed!
 Once she realized she could move around freely, she became so outgoing and happy!
 Now that she is done with her heartworm treatment, she has built up her activity level and is good to go!

 Housebroken?
 Check!
 Whether in her crate or loose around the house, she has been accident free.

 Crate Trained?
 Check!
-She sleeps through the night so long as she can be in the same room with her people.
+She quietly sleeps through the night in her crate.
 Sometimes it takes a treat or a Kong to entice her to enter, but not too much effort past that.

 Good with Children?
 Check!
 Mystic has been around the full age range of children and is very polite and curious.
 She is still learning basic manners though, so there might be an accidental bump to the floor if the human is small…